- Can ABCpdf convert my Microsoft Office documents to PDF?

 See the Doc.MediaBox property as detailed in the documentation.

-- Why don't my documents measure up when I print them?
+- My documents do not measure up when I print them.
+Why?

 -